Parsing expression grammar: Example

 In the above example, the terminal symbols are characters of text, represented by characters in single quotes, such as '(' and ')'.
 The range [0-9] is a shortcut for the ten characters from '0' to '9'.
 (This range syntax is the same as the syntax used by regular expressions.)
 The nonterminal symbols are the ones that expand to other rules: Value, Power, Product, Sum, and Expr.
 Note that rules Sum and Product don't lead to desired left-associativity of these operations (they don't deal with associativity at all, and it has to be handled in post-processing step after parsing), and the Power rule (by referring to itself on the right) results in desired right-associativity of exponent.
-Also note that a rule like Sum ← Sum (('+' / '-') Product)? (with intention to achieve left-associativity) would cause infinite recursion, so it cannot be used in practice even though it can be expressed in the grammar.
+Also note that a rule like Sum ← Sum ('+' / '-') Product / Product (with intention to achieve left-associativity) would cause infinite recursion, so it cannot be used in practice even though it can be expressed in the grammar.